bgcarlisle/Numbat/README.md

 * Calculating Kohen's kappa
 * Semantic analysis of papers to extract (you have to read the papers yourself)
 * Magic

+### Values for the Numbat project

+* "Easy in, easy out" as a philosophy for data in Numbat—data entered in Numbat should be easily imported and exported, so that users are not trapped in this software
+* Adherence to standards
+* Usability
+* Expandability / modularity of software
+* Ownership of one's own data
+* Ease of back-up

 ### Why not just use a Google Form?